-Upon completing your secondary school education, you will be faced with the dilemma of which pathway to choose when furthering your studies.
+After completing your secondary school education, you will be faced with the dilemma of which pathway to choose when furthering your studies.

 What is a Diploma in the first place?

-Well first of all, a diploma is generally NOT considered a pre-university programme.
-A diploma has a higher qualification than pre-university programmes and can be considered the equivalent of a first year Degree.
+It has a higher qualification than pre-university programmes and can be considered the equivalent of a first year Degree.

-How are the Diploma courses structured?
+How are Diploma courses structured?

 What's the duration of a Diploma programme?

-A diploma typically takes between 24 to 32 months for completion.
+A diploma typically takes between 24 to 36 months for completion.

-- It's the cheaper alternative
+- It's a cheaper alternative

 - Speedy entry into the workforce

-- Specialized and specific courses
+- Specialised and specific courses

 - Lower entry requirements